 When your upper traps are excessively tight, your shoulders creep up toward your ears and it can be hard for them to relax into their normal position.

-With some myofascial release for the traps, you can help get your shoulders into a more neutral position where the rotator cuffs aren’t crashing into the bones.
+By massaging the traps, you can help get your shoulders into a more neutral position where the rotator cuffs aren’t crashing into the bones.

 Pec Minor Release

 The pectoralis minor is near the armpit region on either side of your chest where your shoulder meets your chest.